vacp2p/rfc/mdsc.md

 ## Abstract

-In this specification we define a minimal data sync client that utilizes [minimal viable data sync](./mvds.md) to distribute messages amongst participants.
+In this specification we define a messaging data sync client that utilizes [minimal viable data sync](./mvds.md) to distribute messages amongst participants.

 Additionally we present a reference implementation<sup>1</sup> to demonstrate full functionality.